Risk Management

 As part of our mission of a food company, we give highest priority to providing safe products to our customers.
 We are strengthening our system for eliminating quality risks, by for example providing awareness-raising classes and seminars on risk management and risk communication to all related departments and sections of Group companies.

-(1) If a notification or consultation related to a significant food safety or quality assurance issue is received from a customer, employee, or other party, except for insignificant issues, the quality assurance section of the involved operating company discusses corrective measures in its crisis management organization (such as a risk management committee) and after investigating the facts, reports the results to the Quality Assurance Department of Sapporo Breweries, which is in charge of the Group’s quality assurance operations.
-The Quality Assurance Department of Sapporo Breweries reports the content of what has been reported by the operating company to the Secretariat to the GRM Committee.
+(1) If a notification or consultation related to a significant food safety or quality assurance issue is received from a customer, employee, or other party, except for insignificant issues, the quality assurance department of the involved operating company discusses corrective measures in its crisis management organization (such as a risk management committee), and after investigating the facts, report the result to the Group Quality Assurance Department, and to the Group Risk Management Committee (hereinafter GRM Committee) Secretariat.

 Handling of Information Leak Risks